For Loving You (album)

 For Loving You is a studio album released by the American country music artists Bill Anderson and Jan Howard in February 1968 on Decca Records.
 The album was their first collaborative album, setting the trend for a series of studio albums over the next few years.
 The album's title track, "For Loving You", was the lead single and became a number 1 hit on the Billboard country songs chart.

 Background and content

-For Loving You was recorded in several sessions between 1965 and 1967 in two separate studios, Bradley's Barn and the Columbia Recording Studio.
-All sessions took place in Nashville, Tennessee.
-The sessions were produced by Owen Bradley, whom had previously collaborated with both Anderson and Howard.
+For Loving You was recorded in several sessions between 1965 and 1967 in two separate Nashville-area studios, Bradley's Barn and the Columbia Recording Studios.
+The sessions were produced by Owen Bradley, who had previously collaborated with both Anderson and Howard.
 The album consisted of 11 tracks.
 Several of them were cover versions of songs recorded by other artists.
 Among these was Johnny Cash's "I Walk the Line", Bing Crosby's "Have I Told You Lately That I Love You?" and Don Robertson's "Born to Be with You".
 Among the new songs was the title track.
 The album was the first collaboration between Anderson and Howard, both of whom had been recording separately for the Decca label during the 1960s.